jessetane/rpc-engine/readme.md

   }
 }

-// in real life you'll probably have some stream or socket-like
+// in real life you'll have some stream-like transport
-// transport in between but that's outside the scope of this module b.send = a.onmessage a.send = b.onmessage
+// in between but that's outside the scope of this module b.send = a.onmessage a.send = b.onmessage

-// not all transports require manual serialization (e.g. structured clone in the browser), but if yours does, go nuts: var msgpack = require('msgpack-lite') a.serialize = JSON.stringify a.deserialize = msgpack.decode
+// not all transports require manual serialization (we should have
+// structured clone in browserland), but if yours does, go nuts: var msgpack = require('msgpack-lite') a.serialize = JSON.stringify
+a.deserialize = msgpack.decode